transitland/www-transit-land/documentation/feed-registry/edit-a-feed.md

 6. Modify only the details you want to change about the feed.
 7. Submit the feed.

-To learn more about what goes in the feed details, see [Add a feed](add-a-feed.html).
+To learn more about what to enter for the feed details, see [Add a feed](add-a-feed.html).